blaineventurine/home-automation-docker/README.md

   When you type an address into a web browser or click a link on a page (unless you've changed your settings to use Quad9, Google, Cloudflare, etc), you're telling your ISP where you're trying to go.
 You're also giving them the opportunity to inject ads and track your behavior online.
 Switching to a different DNS proivder means you're now placing your trust in them instead of your ISP.
 Why not cut out the middle-server and be your own DNS resolver?
 Unbound allows you to do that.

+  Let's start of with creating a separate docker network:

+  `docker network create --driver=bridge --subnet=192.168.1.0/24 pihole_unbound`

+  And append

+    `pihole_unbound:
+    external: true`

+  To your `Networks` section of the compose file.

 ## MariaDB Backup

   Now that you've got Bookstack and Nextcloud up and running, you should make sure to backup that data.
 This container automates that process.